andyvanee/andyvanee/source/posts/2017-04-21-deconstruct-2017-stronger-communities.html.md

 old single white males... which is a large percentage of the audience.

 "I haven't done anything wrong.
 Stop looking at me like I did something wrong!
-"Why are you accusing me, I'm innocent!!!
+Why are you accusing me, I'm innocent!!!"

 I get it.
 I understand this reaction.
 It was my reaction at one point.